lixiongyang/llss-2018-jasa/README.md

 #### _src_ folder contains the following source files:
 * C-functions.R: a collection of R functions
-* n-200-01.R: an example of the simulation design
+* n-200-01.R: an example of the simulation designs.
+The code is applicable to other designs by modifying the parameters

 #### _results_ folder contains the results of all codes in the _src_ folder